linlinonepiece2003/SS2_project_chatDSA/Chatbot_DSA/README.md

 pip install -r requirements.txt

-Pip install -U langchain community
+pip install -U langchain community

 - Obtain an API key from OpenAI and add it to the .env file in the project directory.

 OPENAI_API_KEY=your_secret_api_key

-4. Usage
-To use The   DSA Tutor Chatbot, follow these steps:

-Ensure that you have installed the required dependencies and added the OpenAI API key to the .env file.
+- Ensure that you have installed the required dependencies and added the OpenAI API key to the .env file.

-Run the bot.py file using the Streamlit CLI.
+- Run the bot.py file using the Streamlit CLI.
 Execute the following command: streamlit run bot.py

 The application will launch in your default web browser, displaying the user interface.